Building Trust & Effectiveness in Congress

 • Develop valuable professional skills;

-• Learn about functioning in a non-profit environment;
+• Learn about functioning in a nonprofit environment;

 • Be rewarded for offering new ideas and taking initiative;